Lashang166/polarr/README.md

 # polarr
-some feature are not avilable yet
+some feature are not available yet
 ^(^__^")^
 Deploy: https://protected-earth-68704.herokuapp.com/